ppreshant/flow_cytometry/notes-flowcytometry.md

 ## Bugs
 - [ ] Code: input() function called from within a module in jupyterlab does not work
-- [ ] Looks like singlet gating is using the wrong y axis- should be FSC-H? _check_
+- [x] _(fixed now) Looks like singlet gating is using the wrong y axis- should be FSC-H?

 ## Tasks
 - [x] Practicing the [flowcal tutorial](https://taborlab.github.io/FlowCal/python_tutorial)

 - [x] Read in a bunch of `.fcs` files from given directory into a vectorized `FlowCal.io.FCSRead`
 - [x] (_working_) Vectorize the flowcal processing script by putting it in a function / or vectorizing each step with list comprehensions
-- [ ] Bring in plate layout from the google sheets -- or connect through R?
-	- [ ] Convert plate layout to columns like in R -- using pandas? or a dplyr for python
-	- [ ] Attach the names (with some kind of `regex` matching)
+- [x] (_connecting through R better_) : Bring in plate layout from the google sheets, Convert plate layout to columns like in R -- using pandas? or a dplyr for python, Attach the names (with some kind of `regex` matching)

 ### Plotting - matplotlib